Azure/communication-ui-library/samples/StaticHtmlComposites/README.md

-# Basic sample for using CallComposite and ChatComposite on a plain HTML page
+# Basic sample for using UI Composites on a plain HTML page

 This sample shows how to embed the ready-to-use Calling and Chat composite components on your plain HTML page with a `<script>` tag.
 This is for you if your web app is not a React application but you still want to use our React components.
 The React parts are being hidden away behind helper functions inside a JavaScript bundle.
 The sample consists of the following files:

-- `composites.js` exports two basic helper functions that use React to render the `CallComposite` or `ChatComposite` into a container HTML element.
+- `composites.js` exports two basic helper functions that use React to render the UI Composite into a container HTML element.
 - `services.js` are helpers to create a user and a token, as well as to create a chat thread and add the user to the thread.
 This sample makes requests to the `samples/Server`.
 In real-life you have to write your own minimal authenticated server.
 - `webpack.config.js` bundles the scripts so that they can be included on your web page.
 - `index.html` loads the script bundle, and instantiates the composites with the helper functions.